1. Home

 Energy independence

-Batteries can protect you from blackouts, which are increasing in frequency thanks to more severe weather and aging transmission infrastructure.
+Batteries can protect you from blackouts, which have been increasing in frequency thanks to more severe weather and aging transmission infrastructure.
 On their own, batteries can keep your home’s essentials powered up during an outage, though without a way to charge, a battery may not get you through an extended outage.

 Paired with solar panels, which can charge a battery throughout the day, home battery storage systems can keep your essentials running through an extended outage.
 The appliances you want to power with your batteries will determine how many you need.
 How much power those appliances require to both start and run are important considerations.